 Eva Woolridge

-Eva Woolridge (she/her) is an African-American/Chinese-American photographer residing in Brooklyn, New York.
-Her photo series explore the sexual, spiritual, and emotional nature of femininity.
-In her work she transcends surface-level labels of people of color by conveying strength, perseverance, vulnerability and vitality using strong lighting and composition.
+Eva Woolridge (she/her), is an award-winning Queer, Black & Chinese portrait photographer, director, public speaker, and social activist based in Brooklyn, NY.
+Her photo series explores the sexual, spiritual, and emotional nature of femininity.
+In her work, she transcends surface-level labels of people of color by conveying strength, perseverance, vulnerability, and vitality using strong lighting and composition.

 Leica Women Foto Project